 Francesca Malayeri

 Hi!
-My name is Francesca and I’m a junior from Atlanta, Georgia majoring in Economics and minoring in English.
+My name is Francesca and I’m a senior from Atlanta, Georgia majoring in Economics and minoring in English.

 I’ve worked as a research assistant in the Department of Management Science & Engineering, Center for Poverty and Inequality, and the Graduate School of Education.
 The past two summers, I’ve done research and public service work, integrating my interests in economics in a variety of platforms.
 On campus, I I work at the Office of Inclusion, Community, and Integrative Learning, sit on multiple faculty advising committees, and am actively involved in the Leland Scholars Program.
 In my free time, I love to discover new music, read nonfiction and poetry, and explore the Bay Area.